COBISS Platform – Co-operative Online Bibliographic System and Services

 • separately managing the loan records by departments, inter-departmental loan (for libraries with loan organised by departments);

-• managing loan records in the mobile library,
+• managing loan records in the mobile library;

 • electronic notifications about a loan period expiry date, the receipt of the forthcoming overdue notice, received material, reservation expiry and membership expiry;